You are using an outdated browser. Please upgrade your browser to improve your experience.

 We are proud to serve our community.
 As a longstanding optometrist group in Maple Ridge with over 60 years serving your eye care needs, we understand the importance of giving back to those who have supported us.
 Here are some of the initiatives we supported in the last year.

 Our optometry group has supported Ridge Meadows Hospital Foundation with their fundraising gala as far back as 2005.
-This year, our clinic donated Maui Jim sunglasses for the silent auction and added $2,400 more through our ticket and auction purchases.
-An impressive $238,000 was raised for priority needs at Ridge Meadows Hospital and we proudly consider this year a resounding success.
+This year, our clinic donated a pair of Tom Ford frames for the silent auction and added over $3,000 more through our ticket and auction purchases.
+An impressive $240,000 was raised for priority needs at Ridge Meadows Hospital and we proudly consider this year a resounding success.

 The CNIB provides community-based support and knowledge for Canadians who are blind or partially sighted, helping them discover the confidence and skills needed to participate more fully in life.
-Maple Ridge Eye Care provides an annual donation of $1,000 to support CNIB's Vision Health Month in May, aiding efforts to eliminate avoidable sight loss.
+Maple Ridge Eye Care provides annual donations to support CNIB's iniatives, including most recently, a $750 donation to the development of their Career and Employment Program in BC.

 To further increase public education, our optometrists speak to local community groups on various optical health topics.
-Last fall, Dr. Gary A. Matter spoke to a group at the Ridge Meadows Seniors Centre on “Aging and the Eyes.”
+This fall, Dr. Hurlbert spoke to a local Retirees Association on “Aging and the Eyes.”
 His presentation covered early detection of eye disease and information on cataracts, glaucoma and macular degeneration.
 Recently, both Dr. Hurlbert and Dr. Rughani spoke to Kindergarten students at elementary schools on the job of an optometrist and the importance of caring for their eyes and vision safety.